bhargav-rishi/Emotion-Recognition-ViT-Deep-Learning/README.md

 ![Language](https://img.shields.io/badge/Language-Python-orange)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

 This project applies deep learning to classify emotions based on audio input.
-Audio recordings are first converted into mel spectrogram images, which are then used as input to a fine-tuned Vision Transformer (ViT) model.
-The pipeline includes data preprocessing, model training with hyperparameter tuning via Optuna, performance evaluation, and real-world testing on natural vs acted speech samples.
-This project was developed as part of the Deep Learning course at the University of South Florida - Muma College of Business
+Audio recordings are first converted into mel spectrogram images, which are then used as input to a fine-tuned **Vision Transformer (ViT)** model.
+The pipeline includes data preprocessing, model training with hyperparameter tuning via **Optuna**, performance evaluation, and **real-world testing on natural vs acted speech samples**.
+This project was developed as part of the Deep Learning course at the **University of South Florida – Muma College of Business**.

 ---